 The Bottom Line of The Best Survival Podcasts and How to Find Them!

-The best survival podcast is the one that speaks most directly to your needs or interests.
-So, if none of these 29’ish options do it for you, go poke around the Internet, and you’ll find yours!
+The best survival podcast is not just the one that is entertaining and informative—it’s the one that speaks most directly to your needs or interests.
+So, if none of these 21’ish options do it for you, poke around the Internet, and you’ll find yours!

-What are your favorite shows, and why?
+Do you have a favorite podcast show?
 Tell us in the comments below!